phume03/CSCI-489-Advanced-Topics-in-Computer-Science-Lake-Forest-College/README.md

 +	Translator writing systems

 - - - -

 ## Lexical Analysis Summary ##

 The compilation process can be divided into two major areas:  **Analysis** and **Syntheses**

-The analysis phase consists of:
+The **analysis phase** consists of:

-**Lexical Analysis (Scanner):** breaks the source program up into atomic units called tokens;often under control of the syntax analyzer
++  **Lexical Analysis (Scanner):** breaks the source program up into atomic units called tokens;often under control of the syntax analyzer

-**Syntax Analysis (parser):** makes sure that the tokens occur in an order permitted by the language specification (the language’s grammar).
++  **Syntax Analysis (parser):** makes sure that the tokens occur in an order permitted by the language specification (the language’s grammar).
 Typically constructs a parse tree.

-**Semantic Analysis:** transforms the parse tree into some intermediate form (reverse Polish, quadruples).
++  **Semantic Analysis:** transforms the parse tree into some intermediate form (reverse Polish, quadruples).
 Checks context  sensitivity (i.e, type checking)

-The synthesis phase consists of:
+The **synthesis phase** consists of:

-**Code Optimization:** attempts to produce an intermediate version of the source which is faster and/or smaller.
++  **Code Optimization:** attempts to produce an intermediate version of the source which is faster and/or smaller.

-**Code Generation:**converts the intermediate code into machine language instructions (an interpreter does not have this phase, but instead executes the intermediate code).
++  **Code Generation:**converts the intermediate code into machine language instructions (_an interpreter does not have this phase, but instead executes the intermediate code_).

 **Other “duties”:**

 +  **Bookkeeping:** managing a symbol table; managing storage allocation; creating a listing.

 +  **Error handling:** can occur in any phase; can be difficult.

 Some of the phases of a compiler can be automated.
 That is, a specification of the language to be compiled and the machine on which it is to be implemented are fed to a large program, called a “compiler-generator”, which produces some part of the compiler.
-The most successful areas for this are in parser generator, and scanner generators.
+The most successful areas for this are in **parser generator**, and **scanner generators**.

-##### The Scanner #####
+#### The Scanner ####

 The scanner is that part of the compiler that reads in the original source program characters and constructs the source token—identifiers, reserved words, constants, and delimiters, e.g., *, =, (, etc.

-The scanner is usually written as a separate phase because of the need for efficiency.
-That is, many compilers spend a great deal of time in the lexical analysis phase, to perhaps the scanner part could be written in machine code.
+The scanner is usually written as a _separate phase_ because of the need for efficiency.
+That is, many compilers spend a great deal of time in the _lexical analysis phase_, to perhaps the scanner part could be written in machine code.

-Scanner Functions:
+**Scanner Functions:**

-Recognition of tokens
++  Recognition of tokens

-Construction of a symbol table/constant table
++  Construction of a symbol table/constant table

-Reading and printing a listing of the source program Skipping blanks (if blanks are insignificant) Conversion of constants
++  Reading and printing a listing of the source program

++  Skipping blanks (if blanks are insignificant)

++  Conversion of constants

-Reporting lexical errors, i.e., unrecognizable keyword, illegal token Recovering from lexical errors
++  Reporting lexical errors, i.e. unrecognizable keyword, illegal token

++  Recovering from lexical errors

-Skipping over comments
++  Skipping over comments

-One approach
+##### One Approach #####

 Associate with each token an integer code.
 The scanner then creates a list of integers which are the token codes corresponding to the source program.
-Note that some tokens, like identifiers and constants, need at two-part code, where the second integer carries information about which identifier is being referenced or the value of a constant.
+Note that some tokens, like identifiers and constants, need a two-part code, where the second integer carries information about which identifier is being referenced or the value of a constant.

-“Look-ahead”
+###### “Look-ahead” ######

 Scanners may need to read beyond a token to recognize which token is being processed.
 For example, if a language has tokens < and <=, then after reading the < symbol, the scanner must then read the next symbol to determine which of the two tokens is actually being scanned.

-Transition Diagrams
+###### Transition Diagrams ######

 A design aid for writing scanners is the transition diagram for finite-state automata.
-These diagrams are described briefly in the “Guide to Writing a Scanner” handout.
+These diagrams are described briefly in the “_Guide to Writing a Scanner_” handout.
 The use of these diagrams is essentially the basis for “scanner-generator” programs.

 - - - -